top of page

 My proposal for a quantum-relativistic unification theory is based on the interaction of kinetic energy with

-the basis of providing a naturally symmetrical means of deriving the phenomena associated with quantum mechanics and relativity.
-The theory consists of four distinct modes of sliding: forward-, cross-, reverse-, and micro-sliding.
+the basis of providing a natural means of deriving the phenomena associated with quantum mechanics and relativity.
+The theory consists of four distinct modes of sliding: forward-, cross-, reverse-, and micro-sliding (though all four may be combined and represented by micro-sliding alone).

 1st Mode: Forward-Sliding (Barrier Penetration)

-The first mode of kinetic energy-based tunneling, or forward-sliding, is similar to the barrier penetration phenomenon of where a body is propelled forward by the environment.
-Particles that slide forward in this manner don't actually go through opposing objects but rather travel around them in faster-than-light fashion.
-Since the path traveled is somewhat circular, the field that affects the environment in this manner is called
+The first mode of kinetic energy-based tunneling, or forward-sliding, is similar to the barrier penetration phenomenon where a body is propelled forward by the environment.
+Particles that slide forward in this manner don't actually go through opposing objects but rather travel around them.
+Since the path traveled is somewhat circular, the field that affects the environment in this manner is called the bubble field.

 The bubble field causes the ether to be contoured such that a particle may be induced to tunnel (or slide) between the pathways of a given system.
 Perhaps, the simplest manner of understanding the interaction of particles within the bubble environment would be to examine the possibility of resolving the wave-particle duality effect.